mistertfy64/CommunicableStudentPortal/README.md

 \*\*CommunicableStudentPortal is free to download, use, and maintain.
 However, maintaining may require costs from your server provider (but not from the creators).
 Check your server provider for details.

 ## Setting Up

+### Part 0: Before Downloading the Source Code

+Get a [MongoDB](https://www.mongodb.com/) cluster, then create a database.

 ### Part 1: Downloading the Source Code